jkerns128/dota-2-match-analysis/README.md

 </div>

 <body>
-<p>I think theres an argument to be made that tango, a healing item that can be built at the beginning of the game, is not winning matches because it's the strongest item in the game.
+<p>I think there is an argument to be made that tango, a healing item that can be built at the beginning of the game, is not winning matches because it's the strongest item in the game.
 I think there may be a correlation with having tango in your inventory and winning the game because of other reasons.
 It may be likely that people who did not use all the tango they bought in the beginning of the game did not need it because they were winning the game already.
 Similar to the item at the bottom of the list, if you have a courier in your inventory you probably lost the game.
-Not because that item is bad, but because if you have it in your inventory you most likely are not winning the game.</p>
+Not because that item is bad, but because if you have it in your inventory you most likely are not winning the game because you haven't used it yet.</p>
 </body>

 </div><div class="jp-Cell jp-CodeCell jp-Notebook-cell   ">